 Luke 19:16-17 “Then came the first, saying, Lord, thy pound hath gained ten pounds.”
 “And he said unto him, Well, thou good servant: because thou hast been faithful in a very little, have thou authority over ten cities.”

 “Been faithful in a very little”: Those with relatively small gifts and opportunities are just as responsible to use them faithfully as those who are given much more.

 “Over 10 cities”: The reward is incomparably greater than the 10 minas warranted.
 Note also that the rewards were apportioned according to the servants’ diligence: the one who gained 10 minas was given 10 cities, the one who gained 5 minas, 5 cities (verse 19) and so on.

 This Scripture, here, is saying this servant will rule over ten cities.
 A nobleman in the flesh would not have ten cities to turn over to this man.
-What this is really saying is, if we are faithful until the end, working to win as many souls for His kingdom as we can, then He will make us ruler.
+What this is really saying is, if we are faithful until the end, working to win as many souls for His kingdom as we can, then He will He will reward us in like

 Luke 19:18-19 “And the second came, saying, Lord, thy pound hath gained five pounds.”
 “And he said likewise to him, Be thou also over five cities.”